-- 5.45 Breckland includes extensive tracts of the nationally and regionally significant Brecks heaths and woodland in the south and west of the district.
+5.57 Breckland includes extensive tracts of the nationally and regionally significant Brecks heaths and woodland in the south and west of the district.
 The importance of these areas has been recognised in The Brecks Landscape Character Assessment (LCA, 2013).
-The LCA identified eight distinct, and sensitive, valued character areas within the Brecks, with the core landscape types being the Brecks Arable Heathland Mosaic, the Brecks Plantation and the River Valleys. - 5.46 The Brecks Landscape Character Assessment (2013) covers only The Brecks area of the District (south and west).
-A District wide LCA was produced in 2007, which states that the rest of the District is generally characterised by river valleys with their associated tributary farmland rising up to the clay plateau farmland which stretches from the Lophams in the south-east to Colkirk in the north-west. - 5.47 The different sub types of landscape identified by the LCAs have a varying capacity to accommodate new development, depending on their nature and location.
+The LCA identified eight distinct, and sensitive, valued character areas within the Brecks, with the core landscape types being the Brecks Arable Heathland Mosaic, the Brecks Plantation and the River Valleys.

+5.58 The Brecks Landscape Character Assessment (2013) covers only The Brecks area of the District (south and west).
+A District wide LCA was produced in 2007, which states that the rest of the District is generally characterised by river valleys with their associated tributary farmland rising up to the clay plateau farmland which stretches from the Lophams in the south-east to Colkirk in the north-west.

+5.59 The different sub types of landscape identified by the LCAs have a varying capacity to accommodate new development, depending on their nature and location.
 Development will not be permitted where it would be significantly detrimental to the landscape's characteristics or defining features.

-- 5.48 In determining proposals for new development, regard shall be had to the Council's Landscape Character Assessment, ensuring that all proposals respect the key visual sensitivities of the landscape that are a fundamental part of its character.
+5.60 In determining proposals for new development, regard shall be had to the Council's Landscape Character Assessment, ensuring that all proposals respect the key visual sensitivities of the landscape that are a fundamental part of its character.
 The integration of new development into the existing landscape will be expected to be achieved in all development proposals without causing harm to the features that define them.
-The Council will give high protection to the River Valleys and Chalk Rivers from development that would harm their defining landscape characteristics. - 5.49 The entire landscape is considered through both the Landscape Character Assessment and the Settlement Fringe study, both of which form part of the evidence base for the Local Plan. - 5.50 Breckland's Landscape Character Assessment has previously identified river valleys as areas which should have high protection from development due to their important environmental quality.
+The Council will give high protection to the River Valleys and Chalk Rivers from development that would harm their defining landscape characteristics.

+5.61 The entire landscape is considered through both the Landscape Character Assessment and the Settlement Fringe study, both of which form part of the evidence base for the Local Plan.

+5.62 Breckland's Landscape Character Assessment has previously identified river valleys as areas which should have high protection from development due to their important environmental quality.
 It is considered that this approach should continue within the Local Plan.

-Policy ENV 05 Protection and Enhancement of the Landscape
+Policy Policy ENV 05 Protection and Enhancement of the Landscape

-The landscape of the District will be protected for the sake of its own intrinsic beauty, its benefit to the rural character and in the interests of biodiversity, geodiversity and historic conservation.
+The landscape of the District-will be protected for the sake of is valued for its own intrinsic beauty, its benefit to the rural character and in the interests of biodiversity, geodiversity and historic conservation.
+Development proposals will be expected to contribute to and where possible enhance the local environment by recognising the intrinsic character and beauty of the countryside.
 Development should have particular regard to maintaining the aesthetic and biodiversity qualities of natural and man-made features within the landscape, including a consideration of individual or groups of natural features such as trees, hedges and woodland or rivers, streams or other topographical features.

-Release of land in Breckland will have regard to the findings of the Council's Landscape Character Assessment (LCA) and Settlement Fringe Landscape Assessment to ensure land is only released in areas where the impact on the landscape is minimal.
-Development should also be designed to be sympathetic to landscape character, and informed by the LCA.
+Release of land in Breckland Development proposals will have regard to the findings of the Council's Landscape Character Assessment (LCA) and Settlement Fringe Landscape Assessment to ensure land is only released in areas where the impact on the landscape is minimal.
+Development should also be designed to be sympathetic to landscape character. and informed by the LCA.

 High protection will be given to The Brecks landscape, reflecting its role as a regionally significant green infrastructure asset.
-Proposals within The Brecks Landscape Character Areas will not be permitted where these would result in harm to key visual features of the landscape type, other valued components of the landscape, or where proposals would result in a change in the landscape character.
+Proposals within The Brecks Landscape Character Areas will not be permitted where these would result in harm to key visual features of the landscape type, other valued components of the landscape, or where proposals would result in an unacceptable change in the landscape character.